Menu

 How to Find Finance Jobs in Gibraltar

-The market is small, so personal connections matter more than job boards.
-That said, the main channels:
+The market is small, so personal connections carry more weight than they would in a larger city.
+That said, the main channels are:

-• Direct applications - the Big Four offices all accept CVs speculatively
+• Direct applications - the Big Four offices and major banks all accept speculative CVs

 A local tip:

-Gibraltar's finance community is tight-knit.
-Events run by the Gibraltar Finance industry body, or even casual networking on Main Street, can lead to introductions that turn into jobs.
-This is especially true for senior roles, which often aren't publicly advertised.
+Gibraltar's finance community is genuinely tight-knit.
+Events run by Gibraltar Finance or the GFIA, and even informal conversations on Main Street, can lead to introductions that turn into jobs.
+Senior roles in particular are often filled before they ever reach a public job board.

 Is Gibraltar Finance Right for You?

-Finance in Gibraltar works best for people who:
+Finance in Gibraltar works well for people who:

-• Have UK or EU finance qualifications and want lower tax on the same salary
+• Hold UK or EU finance qualifications and want to benefit from Gibraltar's lower effective tax rate on the same salary

-• Want private banking or wealth management experience with an international client base
+• Want private banking or wealth management experience with an international high-net-worth client base

-• Are relocating from the UK and want a familiar regulatory environment with Mediterranean lifestyle
+• Are relocating from the UK and want a familiar regulatory environment paired with a Mediterranean lifestyle

-It's less ideal if you want a very large team environment, highly specialised investment banking roles, or the scale of a major financial centre.
-Gibraltar's market is deep for its size, but it's not London.
+It is less suited to people who want very large team environments, highly specialised investment banking desks, or the volume of deal flow you find in a major financial centre.
+Gibraltar's finance sector is deep for its size, but it is not London.

 The Bottom Line